 COVID-19 Molecular Structure and Therapeutics Hub

-The Molecular Sciences Software Institute and BioExcel consortium have set up a new data repository on COVID-19 biology and data at covid.bioexcel.eu.
+The Molecular Sciences Software Institute (MolSSI) and BioExcel consortium have set up a new COVID-19 Molecular Structure and Therapeutics Hub with COVID-19 biology and data.
 Join the data curation teams to review other groups’ submissions and submit your own data as well.
 Deposit any data including small molecules, models, simulation data and new targets to the contributing page.
-Please pass on your feedback to improve this resource to firstname.lastname@example.org.
+Please pass on your feedback to improve this resource to email@example.com.